 Avast also has a safe banking mode, but you need both Avast Antivirus and Avast Secure Browser to enable Safe Bank mode.
 Kaspersky takes a lead in safe banking because this feature already comes in their Total Security version.

-File shredder allows users to permanently delete all data removing any traces of recovery.
+File shredder allows users to permanently delete all data.
 The process intelligently occupies the deleted file space by deploying the ones and zeros instead of original data.
 Although less in number, this feature is a key requirement of the important segment.

 Avast does not provide any algorithm, making it simple for a non-techy to permanently delete all data.

 Both programs provide data shredding options.
 However, Kaspersky didn’t provide this feature in its Internet Security package, but it is included in Total Security.